 In 2020, City Council approved the purchase of the property at 909 Loop 288, a 34,000 square foot building, for a co-located day center and overnight shelter to provide services to people experiencing or at-risk of homelessness.
 The City has identified a local nonprofit, Our Daily Bread, to provide services from the Loop 288 facility.
 Our Daily Bread will consolidate and combine their current two locations at Our Daily Bread food kitchen (300 W Oak Street) and Monsignor King Outreach Center (MKOC) shelter (300 S Woodrow Lane) to operate the center.

 City staff, Our Daily Bread and other stakeholders worked on design development that was presented to City Council in February 2021.
 In April, Council directed staff to proceed with the next steps for construction drawings, contractor procurement and beginning construction.
 The current target date for opening the facility is December 2022.

 City Funding & Support

-The City of Denton provides financial support through the City’s General Fund and State & Federal Funds received.
+The City of Denton provides financial support through the City's General Fund and State and Federal Funds received.
 In FY2020/2021, the City will provide a combined amount of $1,111,600 million of financial support for homeless prevention and assistance in Denton County.
 The following is direct financial support to local social service agencies:

 The City has also secured additional funding for homeless prevention and assistance through state and federal funds available due to the Coronavirus pandemic, including: